Video Streaming

 HTTP Dynamic Streaming (HDS)

-HDS — or HTTP dynamic streaming — is an Adobe-developed adaptive bitrate streaming method that facilitates delivery of MP4 video content over HTTP-based connections.
-Since Adobe Flash Player is discontinued now, HDS is majorly supported by Adobe AIR.
+HDS — or HTTP dynamic streaming — is an Adobe-developed adaptive bitrate streaming method that facilitates the delivery of MP4 video content over HTTP-based connections.
+Since Adobe Flash Player was discontinued, HDS has been majorly supported by Adobe AIR.

 HDS works efficiently for on-demand or live streaming (not compatible with Apple devices) because HTTP allows the HDS streams to be cached.
 This is usually carried out by a CDN.